Posted by P. LaViolette, February 12, 2016

 Once the LIGO team finally made their results public after a 5 month period of secrecy, other groups of astronomers began to check for the possibility whether the gravity wave was associated with a gamma ray burst.
 In fact, they found it was, and this finding proved to be very embarrassing to the LIGO team who had attempted to explain their outburst as being due to the coalescence of two low mass black holes; see story in New Scientist: https://www.newscientist.com/article/2077783-ligos-black-holes-may-have-lived-and-died-inside-a-huge-star/.
 It turns out that NASA’s Fermi Gamma Ray Space Telescope detected a 1 second long gamma ray burst which began just 0.4 seconds after the arrival of LIGO’s gravity wave.
-The Fermi team calculated the probability of this being just a coincidence as just 0.0022, or one chance in 455; see paper posted at http://arxiv.org/abs/1602.03920.
+The Fermi team calculated the probability of this being just a coincidence as just 0.0022, or one chance in 455; see paper posted at https://arxiv.org/abs/1602.03920.
 So, logic tells us that the two signals were related.
 They found that the gamma ray burst was determined to come from a region of the sky consistent with the general direction determined by LIGO.

 Figuring that the gravity wave source lay 1.3 billion light years away, as suggested by the LIGO team, then this 0.4 second delay would amount to an almost negligible speed difference, one part in 1017.
 It is significant that the gamma ray burst arrived after the gravity wave signal.
 This could have been due to two possibilities: a) the energy outburst immediately followed the mass oscillation event that generated the gravity wave pulse, or b) the EM signal of the gamma ray burst travelled slightly slower through space due to the slowing effect due to scattering by the interstellar medium.
 Most of this scattering likely would have occurred in the gas surrounding our Galaxy.
 But since this burst came from a high galactic latitude direction, it would have passed through a minimal amount of disc gas and hence had a minimal signal delay.
 This contrasts with the 2004 earthquake and gamma ray burst in which the burst was delayed by two days as compared with the time of the Malaysian earthquake/tidal wave.
 In this case, the burst originated from within our Galaxy and traveled outward through the galactic disc through regions having the greatest concentration of interstellar gas, hence resulting in far greater scattering for that event.

 But the discovery that a gamma ray burst was associated with this gravity wave turns out to be very embarrassing for the LIGO team which had proposed that the wave was produced by the coalescence of two low mass black holes.
 The reason is that astrophysicists generally agree that coalescing black holes should not produce any burst of EM radiation.
 The Fermi team estimates that the energy fluence of the gamma ray burst calculated to be in the range of 0.8 to 3 X 1049 erg/second in the 1 key – 10 Mev X-ray band.
 This amounts to about 7 X 1015 solar luminosities.
-This is more in line with the energy burst from the onset of a quasar-level galactic core explosion similar to that observed to come from quasar PDS 456: http://starburstfound.org/superwaveblog/?p=84.
+This is more in line with the energy burst from the onset of a quasar-level galactic core explosion similar to that observed to come from quasar PDS 456: https://starburstfound.org/superwaveblog/?p=84.
 PDS 456 was observed to have an initial X-ray luminosity of 0.5 X 1049 erg/second, hence in the same range as that estimated for the above gamma ray burst.

 One member of the Fermi team acknowledged that what they saw could not be explained by coalescing black holes.
 Valerie Connaughton of the Fermi team, said: “Everything smells like a short gamma-ray burst in our signal, and that’s a real problem in a way – you don’t expect this signal from merging black holes.”
 (See New Scientist posting).
 In an attempt to find a way out of this dilemma, Avi Loeb of Harvard University suggested that a gamma ray burst could have resulted if the two orbiting black holes were enveloped in the belly of a very massive star, a few hundred times the mass of the Sun.
 He suggested that the merging of the black holes could then have triggered the collapse of the star which produced the gamma ray outburst.
 But then one might ask, even if black holes existed, which we already know they can’t for reasons stated above, what are the chances of two black holes forming inside of such a massive star.
 I think the answer is very unlikely.
 But, the nature of the dilemma drives the astrophysical community to propose such theories.